Code of Business Conduct

 Dr. Samuel D. Kerr is Chief Operating Officer for the Company since May 2013.
 Dr. Kerr served as the provost/general counsel of NAU from 2008 until May 2013 and has served as an adjunct faculty member of NAU since 2002.
 Dr. Kerr was the system vice president for administration and general counsel of NAU from 2004 to 2008 and served as vice president for human resources and general counsel from 2001 to 2004.
 Dr. Kerr served as managing partner of Banks, Johnson, Colbath & Kerr, Prof. L.L.C. from 1995 to 2001, where he acted as outside legal counsel to NAU from 1999 to 2001.
 Dr. Kerr was an associate attorney at Wallahan & Eicher from 1992 to 1995 and an English/Journalism teacher at several high schools in South Dakota from 1985 to 1989.
 Dr. Kerr has a B.S. and B.S.Ed. from Black Hills State University, a M.Ed. from South Dakota State University, a J.D. from the University of Nebraska-Lincoln College of Law and a Ed.
 D. from the University of South Dakota.

 Jeffrey B. Berzina has been serving as the Vice President – Strategic Planning and Corporate Development of Black Hills Corporation, a diversified energy company publicly traded on the New York Stock Exchange, since March 2013.
-Mr. Berzina has also held various other positions at Black Hills Corporation, including Vice President – Finance from November 2008 to May 2009, Assistant Corporate Controller from May 2004 to November 2008, and Director of Financial Reporting/Manager of Financial Reporting from July 2000 to May 2004.
-Mr. Berzina served as the chair of the Investment Committee and served on the Finance Committee of the Rapid City Catholic Schools from July 2009 to July 2012.
+Mr. Berzina has also held various other positions at Black Hills Corporation, including Vice President – Corporate Controller from May 2009 to March 2013, Vice President – Finance from November 2008 to May 2009, Assistant Corporate Controller from May 2004 to November 2008, and Director of Financial Reporting/Manager of Financial Reporting from July 2000 to May 2004.
 Mr. Berzina is a University of South Dakota graduate and has practiced as a Certified Public Accountant.